omarrabdelkader/ambosia/README.md

 **FRONT-END**

--Home Page: Our home page consists of three parts.
+Home Page: Our home page consists of three parts.

 1) Description of our website: